by Matt Gibson

 Learn more about growing garlic.

-Herbs can serve as companion plants just as well as vegetables—maybe even better, as the strong odors from the essential oils that herbs produce work wonders at ridding your garden of unwanted pests.
-Herbs are also responsible for increasing the output and flavor of many of your garden favorites.
-So next time you are planning out your vegetable garden, consider adding in accompanying herbs to complete the package.
+Herbs can serve as companion plants just as well as vegetables—maybe even better, as the strong odors from the essential oils they produce work wonders at ridding your garden of unwanted pests.
+Herbs are also responsible for enhancing the flavor and yield of many of your garden favorites.
+By carefully selecting herb companions and strategically placing them alongside vegetables, you can create a thriving, pest-resistant garden that is both beautiful and productive.

 Learn more about companion plants